Organisations we work with

 Our gold standard peer review process is highly regarded and other charities often join us to fund research recommended by Action’s expert Scientific Advisory Panel.

-We are working with LifeArc funding 18 research projects to date across the UK into children’s rare diseases, including projects into pyridoxine-dependent epilepsy; a rare severe lung condition in babies; high-risk brain cancer in children; severe childhood epilepsy; rare childhood developmental disorders; rare and incurable childhood brain tumours; Krabbe disease; face masks for children with facial differences who need breathing support; and a rare inherited kidney condition.
+We are working with LifeArc to fund new research from across the UK into children’s rare diseases, including projects into a rare severe lung condition in babies; high-risk brain cancer in children; severe childhood epilepsy; rare childhood developmental disorders; rare and incurable childhood brain tumours; Krabbe disease; face masks for children with facial differences who need breathing support; a rare inherited kidney condition; improving Cystinosis medicines; repurposing drugs for Neurofibromatosis type 1; a new treatment strategy that could help with Niemann-Pick type C1 disease and Wolfram syndrome; and boost the effectiveness of gene-based therapies for Duchenne muscular dystrophy.

-We’re working with DEBRA UK to fund together research searching for a new drug treatment for children with a rare skin condition and we’re working together to fund further research in 2024.
+We’re working with DEBRA UK to fund together research searching for a new drug treatment for children with a rare skin condition and we’re working together in 2025 to fund further research.

-We’ve worked with Cystic Fibrosis Trust to fund five projects including research to develop a new type of gene therapy and are now working together to fund further research into cystic fibrosis.
+We’ve worked with Cystic Fibrosis Trust to fund a series of projects including research to develop a new type of gene therapyand are now working together to fund further research into cystic fibrosis.

-We teamed up with the Chartered Society of Physiotherapy Charitable Trust and are jointly funding research to improve movement through brain stimulation.
+We’ve teamed up with the Chartered Society of Physiotherapy Charitable Trust including to joint funding research to improve movement through brain stimulation.

 We’re funding research with The Addenbrooke's Charitable Trust to improve the treatment of children with traumatic brain injury (TBI).